dropbox/stone/doc/lang_ref.rst

 Specs must begin with a namespace declaration as is the case here::

-   namespace users
+   namespace example

-This logically groups all of the routes and data types in the spec file into the ``users`` namespace.
+This logically groups all of the routes and data types in the spec file into the ``example`` namespace.
 A spec file must declare exactly one namespace, but multiple spec files may contribute to the same namespace.

 Namespaces are useful for grouping related functionality together.
 For example,